gregorio-ferreira/the_personality_trap/docs/USAGE.md

 # Usage & Replication Guide

 This document walks through the full workflow required to reproduce the experiments described in **The Personality Trap**.
-Follow the steps below to provision the environment, populate the database, and execute the Typer-based research pipeline.
+Follow the steps below to provision the environment, populate the database, and execute the research workflow using Jupyter notebooks.

 ## 1. Install System Dependencies